unavi-xyz/docs/src/content/docs/wired-protocol/content.md

 }
 ```

-To join a world, all you need is a URI pointing to this metadata (similar to entering the URL to a website).
+To join a world, all you need is a URI pointing to this metadata.
 The client can then read this metadata and load the world.

 ## Profiles